Key Concepts

 0-3 Years

-Cash is the generic term for investments that are highly liquid, designed to be extremely safe and invested for a short-term period.
-Cash carries the lowest level of return and may be affected by inflation.
+Cash is the generic term for highly liquid, short-term investments designed to be extremely safe.
+It carries the lowest level of return and may be affected by inflation.

 Cash assets include Interest-paying investments such as savings accounts and term deposits.
-The principal invested is guaranteed with interest payments calculated in line with official cash rates.
+The principal invested is guaranteed, and interest payments are calculated in line with official cash rates.

 Fixed Interest